s6thgehr/buildspace-projects/Solana_Core/en/Core_3/Lesson_3_Hello_World.md

 We'll be making a simple Hello World program on the playground.
-All it will do is a log a message in the transaction logs lol
+All it will do is log a message in the transaction logs lol

 #### 📦 The Rust Module System
 Just like with our clients, we'll use a bunch of libraries so we don't have to write tons of boilerplate.
 Rust organizes code using what is collectively referred to as the “module system”.
 This is a lot like modules in Node.js or a namespace in C++.